rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

   * `ingredients`, for ingredient-level data
     * *eg. hop, malt, yeast, hops*

-Here's an example of how this looks.
-(These are from a real recipe, for a Sierra Nevada Pale Ale clone from Brewtoad):
+Here's an example from a real recipe, for a Sierra Nevada Pale Ale clone from Brewtoad:

 ### `core`: recipe details